High Performance Computing — HPC

 • Slurm job scheduler

-Retired Clusters
+Retired High Performance Computing Clusters

 In later years the cluster ran the Torque/Moab resource manager/scheduler software and consisted of 32 nodes which provided 384 cores for running jobs.
 The system also included a 72 TB array of scratch storage.